microsoft/FluidFramework/BREAKING.md

 ### SharedComponentFactory and PrimedComponentFactory changes

 Class definitions for SharedComponentFactory and PrimedComponentFactory have been updated.
 Both now specify a required `type: string` parameter in their constructors.

+### `SimpleModuleInstantiationFactory` renamed and `SimpleContainerRuntimeFactory` deprecated

+`SimpleModuleInstantiationFactory` is now named `DefaultComponentContainerRuntimeFactory`.
+Its functionality is unchanged.

+`SimpleContainerRuntimeFactory` is deprecated, as its functionality is provided by `DefaultComponentContainerRuntimeFactory` and the newly added helper `createAndAttachComponent()` which should be used instead.
+It will be removed in a future version of the framework.

 ## 0.15 Breaking Changes